Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-04/04-head-elements/page-20.md

 <div class="divider-heading"></div>

-This is the good head set-up for a HTML document.
+This is the good head set-up for an HTML document.

 <div id="code-heading">HTML</div>